 Stop taking zinc and magnesium at the same time

 Zinc and magnesium compete for absorption via shared TRPM7 transporter channels in the gut.
-Taking them simultaneously at these doses reduces uptake of both by an estimated 30–50%.
-You are paying for two supplements and absorbing a fraction of each.
-This is not a fringe concern — it appears in multiple pharmacokinetic studies and is the reason ZMA formulas are specifically timed around sleep (single slot, empty stomach, no competition).
+Taking them at the same time at these doses cuts uptake of both by an estimated 30–50%.
+You pay for two supplements and absorb a fraction of each.
+Multiple pharmacokinetic studies cover this competition, which is why ZMA formulas land in a single empty-stomach window at sleep: no competition.

-You are effectively running both supplements at half-dose while spending full price.
-Magnesium deficiency at the tissue level impacts sleep quality, muscle recovery, and cortisol regulation.
+You run both supplements at roughly half-dose while paying full price.
+Tissue-level magnesium deficiency hits sleep quality, muscle recovery, and cortisol regulation.

 → Take magnesium glycinate in the evening, 60+ minutes after your zinc.
 Or take zinc at lunch, magnesium at bedtime.
 Never in the same dose.

-BCAAs are conditionally essential, meaning dietary protein covers the requirement unless you are in an extreme deficit or training fasted.
-At protein intakes above 1.6g/kg bodyweight — the evidence-backed minimum for muscle protein synthesis — supplemental BCAAs add nothing.
-For a 28-year-old lifting male, that is 130–160g of protein per day from food.
-BCAAs became popular in the supplement industry before this threshold was well-established in the literature.
-The 2017 Wolfe review that re-examined BCAA supplementation concluded they are redundant in protein-replete individuals.
+BCAAs are conditionally essential: dietary protein covers the requirement unless you train fasted or sit in an extreme deficit.
+Above 1.6g/kg bodyweight (the evidence-backed floor for muscle protein synthesis), supplemental BCAAs add nothing.
+For a 28-year-old lifting male, 130–160g of protein per day from food clears that floor.
+BCAAs caught on in the industry before researchers nailed down this threshold.
+Wolfe re-examined the data in 2017 and called BCAA supplementation redundant in protein-replete individuals.

 $23/month spent on a supplement with zero marginal benefit to your lifting goal.

 → Cut BCAAs entirely.
-If you train fasted, a small amount of leucine (2–3g) pre-workout has some evidence.
-A whole-protein source (whey, casein) is superior in every other context.
+If you train fasted, 2–3g of leucine pre-workout has some support in the literature.
+In every other context, a whole-protein source (whey, casein) does the same job better.

 Supplement Autopsy